osu-mist/staff-fee-privilege-api/README.md

   $ npm run lint
   ```

-  _Note: We are not following [Airbnb's style](https://github.com/airbnb/javascript) as the JavaScript style guide_
+  _Note: We are following [Airbnb's style](https://github.com/airbnb/javascript) as the JavaScript style guide_